umbopepato/visua-website/_guide/structuring-identity-files.md

 - if you plan to use plugins made by the community then following a common lexicon will give you a wider compatibility thus more complete results (more in the next page).

-Because of this, is considered a best practice suffixing variables names with the name of the css property which normally hosts that value:
+Because of this, is considered a best practice suffixing variable names with the name of the css property which normally hosts that value:

 ```css